 One of the mysteries of the English language finally explained.

-A place where lost articles are stored to await retrieval by their owners.
+A place where lost items are stored to await retrieval by their owners; a lost-and-found.

 - ‘He used to steal leather jackets from department stores and hand them in to a lost property office until he could legitimately claim them as his own.’